Cornelio Saavedra: The May Revolution

-The chance expected by Saavedra came in May 1810, when two British ships came with news of the peninsular war.
+The chance expected by Saavedra came in May 1810, when two British ships arrived with the latest news of the Peninsular War.
 The previous January Seville was invaded, the Junta of Seville ceased working, and some members took refuge at Cadiz and Leon, the last undefeated Spanish provinces.
 The complete Spanish defeat seemed imminent.
 The viceroy tried to conceal the information by seizing all newspapers, but some of them were leaked into the possession of the revolutionaries.
 Colonel Viamonte called Saavedra and informed him of the news, requesting once again his military support.
 Saavedra agreed that it was a good context to proceed, and gave his famous answer: "Gentlemen: now I say it is not only time, but we must not waste a single hour."

 Cisneros called Saavedra and Martín Rodríguez, and requested their military support in the case of a popular rebellion.
 They refused to give such support, and Saavedra argued that Cisneros should resign because the Junta of Seville that had appointed him did not exist anymore.
 As a result, Cisneros gave in to the request of Juan José Castelli: to celebrate an open cabildo, an extraordinary meeting of the noteworthy peoples of the city, and discuss the situation.
 The next day an armed mob, led by Antonio Beruti and Domingo French, occupied the Plaza to demand the making of the open cabildo, doubting that Cisneros would actually allow it.
 Saavedra addressed the crowd and assured them that the Regiment of Patricians supported their claims.

 The open cabildo was held on May 22.
 The people discussed if Cisneros should stay in power and, in the case he was removed from office, which type of government should be established.
 Saavedra stayed silent for the most part, awaiting his turn to speak.
-The most important speakers were Bishop Benito Lue y Riega, Juan José Castelli, Ruiz Huidobro, Manuel Genaro Villota, Juan José Paso and Juan Nepomuceno de Sola, among others.
+The most important speakers were Bishop Benito Lué y Riega, Juan José Castelli, Ruiz Huidobro, Manuel Genaro Villota, Juan José Paso and Juan Nepomuceno de Sola, among others.
 Saavedra was the last one to speak, and suggested that the political control should be delegated to the Cabildo until the formation of a governing Junta, in the manner and form that the Cabildo deemed appropriate.
 In his speech, he pointed out the phrase: "(...)
 "And there be no doubt that it is the people that confers the authority or command."
 This statement was in line with the Retroversion of the sovereignty to the people, a political concept formulated by Castelli, stating that in the absence of the rightful governor the sovereignty returned to the peoples, who had then the power to give it to someone else.
 Castelli aligned his position with Saavedra's, becoming the common position which was eventually passed with 87 votes.